 Standard Assessment Standard 1.
 Intended learning outcomes Satisfactory Standard 2: Teaching-learning environment Satisfactory Standard 3: Student assessment Satisfactory Standard 4: Achieved learning outcomes Satisfactory Programme Satisfactory

 6. Recommendations

-In this report, one recommendations by the panel has been listed.
-This panel recommendation is the following.
+In this report, a number of recommendations by the panel have been listed.
+For the sake of clarity, these have been brought together below.
+These panel recommendations are the following.